newrelic/newrelic-dotnet-buildpack-tile/README.md

 ## <a id='install-opsmgr'></a> Install and Configure Dotnet Extension as a Tile in Ops Manager

-1. Download the latest version of the tile (currently **"newrelic-dotnet-buildpack-1.0.1.pivotal"**) from [PivNet](https://network.pivotal.io/products/newrelic-dotnet-buildpack), or from New Relic's github repo under [releases](https://github.com/newrelic/newrelic-dotnet-buildpack-tile/releases).
+1. Download the latest version of the tile (currently <strong>"newrelic-dotnet-buildpack-1.0.1.pivotal"</strong>) from [PivNet](https://network.pivotal.io/products/newrelic-dotnet-buildpack), or from New Relic's github repo under [releases](https://github.com/newrelic/newrelic-dotnet-buildpack-tile/releases).
-1. Navigate to Ops Manager Installation Dashboard and click **Import a Product** to upload the product file.
+1. Navigate to Ops Manager Installation Dashboard and click <strong>Import a Product</strong> to upload the product file.
-1. Under the **Import a Product** button, click the **"+"** sign next to the version number of **New Relic Dotnet Buildpack for PCF**.
+1. Under the <strong>Import a Product</strong> button, click the <strong>"+"</strong> sign next to the version number of <strong>New Relic Dotnet Buildpack for PCF</strong>.
 This adds the tile to your staging area.
-1. Click the newly added **New Relic Dotnet Buildpack for PCF** tile.
+1. Click the newly added <strong>New Relic Dotnet Buildpack for PCF</strong> tile.
-1. Install and configure the tile in OpsMgr. you can accept the default values and install all 4 buildpacks in your PCF foundation, or in **Tile Configuration->New Relic Buildpack Selection** you could select the checkbox for any of the buildpacks that you wish to install.
+1. Install and configure the tile in OpsMgr. you can accept the default values and install all 4 buildpacks in your PCF foundation, or in <strong>Tile Configuration->New Relic Buildpack Selection</strong> you could select the checkbox for any of the buildpacks that you wish to install.
-1. If you make any configuration changes, click the **"Save"** button on each tab at the bottom of the page.
+1. If you make any configuration changes, click the <strong>"Save"</strong> button on each tab at the bottom of the page.
-1. Go to **Installation UI** of OpsMgr.
+1. Go to <strong>Installation UI</strong> of OpsMgr.
-1. Click on the blue button on top right of the installation UI to **Apply changes**.
+1. Click on the blue button on top right of the installation UI to <strong>Apply changes</strong>.

 <br/>

 ## <a id='install-buildpack'></a> Install and Configure Dotnet Extension with CF CLI

-If you do not wish to install the tile, you could alternatively unzip the downloaded **.pivotal** file, and install the buildpack(s) which you need using CF CLI command **"cf create-buildpack ..."**.
+If you do not wish to install the tile, you could alternatively unzip the downloaded <strong>.pivotal</strong> file, and install the buildpack(s) which you need using CF CLI command <strong>"cf create-buildpack ..."</strong>.

-1. Unzip **"newrelic-dotnet-buildpack-tile-*.pivotal"** into a separate subdirectory<br/>
+1. Unzip <strong>"newrelic-dotnet-buildpack-tile-*.pivotal"</strong> into a separate subdirectory<br/>
 ```
 unzip newrelic-dotnet-buildpack-tile-*.pivotal -d buildpack_tile
 ```